utknl/typescript-protractor-selenium/README.md

 8. add your tests

-9. `npm webdriver-update` for your first run
+9. `npm run webdriver-update` for your first run

 10. `npm run test` and have fun